Juda77/Mazes/README.md

   <li>Uses Kruskal's MST algorithm to create valid mazes.</li>
   <li>Uses Dijkstra's shortest path algorithm to find the shortest path between two spots.</li>

-  This is a class project, and <b>the visual components were created by other students</b>.
-I implemented Dijkstra's and Kruskal's algorithms, as well as the min heap and disjoint sets data structures.
+  <b>This is a class project, and the visual components were created by other students</b>.
+I implemented Dijkstra's and Kruskal's algorithms, as well
+as the min heap and disjoint sets data structures.